Traditional Caesar Salad Dressing

 - Dash of cayenne (optional) Add to list

-Place all of the ingredients except the oil in a food processor and puree.
+Place the egg, garlic, cheese, Dijon, anchovy, Worcestershire and lemon juice in a food processor and puree.
 With the machine running, add the oil through the feed tube in a steady stream until the dressing is creamy.

 Season to taste with black pepper and cayenne if desired.

-To coddle an egg, place it in barely simmering water for 1 1/2 to 2 minutes (no longer).
-This will bring the egg to a safe temperature.
+To coddle an egg, place it in barely simmering water for 1 1/2 to 2 minutes, no longer.
+This will bring the egg to a safe temperature to cook with.
 Remove it and immediately crack it into a bowl.
 The white may turn a bit translucent, but it will still serve as a perfect base for emulsion.

 *Contains raw or undercooked food products.
 Consuming raw or undercooked eggs may increase your risk of foodborne illness.